 The Law Merchant developed in the early 11th century.
 Traders could negotiate contracts, partnerships, trademarks, and other acts of buying and selling.
 Like the jus gentium (law of nations) of early Rome, the law merchant was different from existing rules that varied from place to place because it was uniform in international use.

 The history of the tribunals that administered the Law Merchant falls into three periods.
 First, the maritime law and commercial law was administered in local courts, up to the reign of Edward III, 1327.
 Second, the rise of the Court of Admiralty for maritime law in the mid 14th century.
 Third, the decline of the special commercial law courts as they were absorbed into the common law.

 The courts were the courts of the fairs, important towns, and the Staple.

 Pie Powder Courts

 For centuries in the Middle Ages, much of the trade was conducted at trade fairs, held around holy days.
-The word fair is from the Latin world “feria” meaning holy day.
+The word fair is from the Latin word “feria” meaning holy day.
 Originally fairs were sponsored by churches to raise funds.
-In England, fairs started following Norman Conquest of England in 1066.
+In England, fairs started following the Norman Conquest of England in 1066.